nityam-vasu/Comic_Crafter/README.md

    pip install -r requirements.txt
    ```

-4. Download the base model (if not already done):
+4. Download the base model and ensure LORA weights are in place:
    ```bash
    cd ../utils
    python setup_sd.py
    ```
+   This will check for and use the LORA weights in the models directory.

 5. Start the backend server:
    ```bash